Colombian conflict: Rebel diplomacy

-Emergence of FARC dissidents
+Continuing dissent

 FARC dissidents are a group formerly part of the Revolutionary Armed Forces of Colombia, who have refused to lay down their arms after the FARC-government peace treaty came into effect in 2016.
-The dissidents number some 1200 armed combatants with an unknown number of civilian militia supporting them.
-The FARC dissidents have become "an increasing headache" for the Colombian armed forces, as they have to fight them, the EPL, ELN and Clan del Golfo at the same time.
-FARC dissidents are led by former mid-level commanders such as alias Gentil Duarte, alias Euclides Mora, alias John 40, alias Giovanny Chuspas and alias Julián Chollo.
-The FARC dissidents have been responsible for several attacks on the Colombian armed forces.
+The dissidents number some 1,200 armed combatants, with an unknown number of civilian militia supporting them.
+FARC dissidents have become "an increasing headache" for the Colombian armed forces, as they have to fight them, the EPL, ELN, and Clan del Golfo at the same time.
+FARC dissidents are led by former mid-level commanders such as alias "Gentil Duarte," alias "Euclides Mora," alias "John 40," alias "Giovanny Chuspas," and alias "Julián Chollo."
+FARC dissidents have been responsible for several attacks on Colombian armed forces.
 These fighters are believed to be heavily involved in the production and sale of cocaine.
 Dissidents of FARC's 1st Front are located in the eastern plains of Colombia.
-Jhon 40 and their dissident 43rd Front moved into the Amazonas state of western Venezuela.
+John 40 and their dissident 43rd Front moved into the Amazonas state of western Venezuela.
 Venezuela has served as the primary location for many FARC dissidents.

-On July 15, 2018, the Colombian and Peruvian governments launched a joint military effort known as Operation Armageddon to combat FARC dissidents.
+On July 15, 2018, the Colombian and Peruvian governments launched a joint military effort, known as Operation Armageddon, to combat FARC dissidents.
 Peru issued a 60-day state of emergency in the Putumayo Province, an area bordering both Colombia and Ecuador.
 On the first day alone, more than 50 individuals were arrested in the operation, while four cocaine labs were dismantled.
 The group has attempted to recruit locals in the Putumayo Province in Peru to take up their cause.

-On July 28, 2019, during the XXV São Paulo Forum hosted in Caracas, Nicolás Maduro declared that the FARC-EP dissidents leaders Iván Márquez and Jesús Santrich were "welcome" in Venezuela and to the São Paulo Forum.
+On July 28, 2019, during the XXV São Paulo Forum hosted in Caracas, Nicolás Maduro declared that the FARC-EP dissident leaders Iván Márquez and Jesús Santrich were "welcome" in Venezuela and to the São Paulo Forum.